ThePredators/FlutterVolumeSlider/README.md

 ## How to use :

-Just add VolumeSlider() Widget anywhere you want to control volume.
+Just add FlutterVolumeSlider() Widget anywhere you want to control volume.
 Works Properly on Android and iOS.

 ```
 ...